Zhengde Emperor: Travels to the northwest

 In October 1517, the Mongol Dayan Khan led a raid into Chinese territory with 50,000 horsemen.
 The Emperor, eager for a fight, sent an army to confront them.
 After a few minor skirmishes, a major battle took place on 18 October at Yingzhou, located 65 km south of Datong.
 The following day, the Emperor arrived with reinforcements and on 20 October, he personally led a day-long battle.
 The Mongols were ultimately defeated and forced to retreat across the border.
 This was the only instance in the entire 16th century where a Ming army successfully defeated a major Mongol raid.
 In recognition of their bravery, the Zhengde Emperor decorated a large number of officers and soldiers, including Jiang Bin and Xu Tai, who were both granted the title of count.

 In mid-February 1518, the Emperor returned to Beijing for a twenty-day visit.
 In March, he traveled to Xuanfu once again.
-On 22 March 1518, he returned to Beijing to arrange the funeral of his step-grandmother, Grand Empress Dowager Wang.
+On 22 March 1518, he returned to Beijing to arrange the funeral of his step-grandmother, Lady Wang.
 In May, he inspected the imperial tombs and then visited the garrison at Miyun, which is located 65 km northeast of Beijing.
 He then returned to Beijing for Lady Wang's funeral, which began on 22 July.
 In August 1518, he forced the grand secretaries to write an edict naming him "Zhu Shou" and granting him the titles of general and duke for his successes in fighting against the Mongols.
 He returned to his "home" in Xuanfu in September 1518, and then traveled to Datong and Yansui.
 In January-February 1519, he headed to Beijing via Taiyuan and arrived there in March 1519.

-Upon his return, the Zhengde Emperor announced his intention to travel to Shandong and the southern region, but his decision was met with strong opposition from the grand secretaries, minister of rites, ministers, and censors.
+Upon his return, the Zhengde Emperor announced his intention to travel to Shandong and the southern region, but the grand secretaries, ministers, and censors strongly opposed his decision.
 Despite mass arrests and beatings, which resulted in the deaths of twelve or fourteen officials, the protests continued.
 The main concern behind the protests was not just the journey itself, but also the fear of the Prince of Ning's potential plots to assassinate the Emperor during the trip.
 Due to the widespread defiance of the officials, the Emperor ultimately decided to postpone his trip.